tryyang2001/tp/docs/UserGuide.md

 Particulars required include name, height, weight, age, gender, calorie goal and activity factor.
 The application will prompt for your particulars again if your input is incorrect.

-Below are the questions that you will encounter.
+Below are the questions that you will be prompted.

 **Name Input**